SEP 06, 2019

 A weekly roundup of ophthalmic news from around the web.

 Chimps and bonobos may have what it takes to follow each other’s gazes, according to this PNAS study.
 This is surprising, because their pigmented sclera seemingly blends with their colored iris, hiding the direction of their gaze.
 The new findings suggest otherwise, revealing a similar degree of contrast between sclera and iris in humans, bonobos and chimps.
 Eye gaze is likely a useful social cue across the species, the authors note.
-But whether apes use it to communicate snarky thoughts remains unclear.
+But whether apes use looks to convey snarky thoughts remains unclear.
 PNAS

 Cheap, portable endothelial screening could soon be a thing if a collaboration between Harvard ophthalmologists and the student-run Global Alliance for Medical Innovation pans out.
 The group is prototyping a 3D-printed adapter that connects a smart phone to a slit lamp and captures a high-quality image of the corneal endothelium without the need for specialized training.
 Also underway: a smartphone app that processes the captured image and machine-learning algorithms that segment the endothelial cells, count their density and characterize their shapes.
 A clinical is planned for this fall.
 Harvard University